@dirceu

 Now for a Japanese author that’s fantastic but whose writing is less wholesome (and in fact, oftentimes a bit disturbing), I read a few books by Haruki Murakami.
 My favourites this year were:

-I watched a couple of very impactful podcasts with Martha Beck, and decided to read The Way of Integrity: it’s amazing book that’s ultimately about not lying to others and (most importantly) to yourself.
+The Way of Integrity: it’s amazing book that’s ultimately about not lying to others and (most importantly) to yourself.

 Ender’s Game by Orson Scott Card was a great read, with military-ish lessons that can be generalized and applied to many areas of life.
 Ender is a great example of someone who’s high agency.